 Self Potential (SP) Surveys

-Self Potential (SP) geophysical surveys measure the potential difference between any two points on the ground produced by the small, naturally produced currents that occur beneath the Earth's surface.
+Self Potential (SP) geophysical surveys measure the potential difference between two points on the ground produced by the small, naturally produced currents that occur beneath the Earth's surface.
 It is predominantly used for DSEAR risk assessments at new petrol stations.
 The SP method is passive, non-intrusive and does not require the application of an electric current.
-Small potentials of the order of a few millivolts are produced by two electrolytic solutions of differing concentrations that are in direct contact, and by the flow of groundwater through porous materials (streaming potential).
-Larger ground potentials are generated by conductive mineralised ore bodies partially immersed below the water table.
+Small potentials of a few millivolts produce two electrolytic solutions of differing concentrations that are in direct contact.
+Followed by the flow of groundwater through porous materials (streaming potential).
+Larger ground potentials are generated by conductive mineralised ore bodies which are partially immersed below the water table.

 Passive measurement of ground potential using the SP method

 Standard SP surveys utilise non-polarising, porous pot electrodes.
 They have been adapted to minimise contact voltages.
 Readings are typically taken with one electrode fixed at a base station.
 A second, mobile 'field' electrode is moved around the survey area.
 Reading stations are spaced at regular intervals along linear profiles, closed loops or grids depending upon the desired application.

 The self-potential method is traditionally used as a mineral exploration tool and for downhole logging in the oil industry.
 More recently, it has been adapted for hydro-geological and water engineering applications.
 This is by the use of more sensitive equipment and the careful application of data correction processes.

 Stray Current Testing